FlorianBELLAZOUZ/kip/readme.md

 Kip
 ----

-Get information from ip address
+Get informations from ip address like geolocation, currency, language, timezone, and more

 ```js
 const IpInfo = require('kip')